-3. Areas of special educational need
+1. Areas of special educational need

-Steam Mills Primary school will make provision for pupils with the following 4 kinds of need:
+Steam Mills Primary school will make provision for pupils with the following four kinds of need:

 - Communication and interaction.

 - Cognition and learning.

-- Social, mental and emotional health.
+- Emotional, Social and Mental Health.

 - Sensory and / or physical.

-4. Admissions
+2. Admissions

-- 4.1.
-Steam Mills Primary school will ensure it meets its duties under the Schools Admissions Code of Practice by: - 4.1.1.
-Not refusing admission for a child that has named the school in their EHC plan. - 4.1.2.
-Adopting fair practices and arrangements in accordance with the Schools Admission Code for the admission of children without an EHC plan. - 4.1.3.
-Considering applications from parents of children who have SEN but do not have an EHC plan. - 4.1.4.
-Not refusing admission for a child who has SEN but does not have an EHC plan because the school does not feel able to cater for those needs. - 4.1.5.
+- 2.1.
+Steam Mills Primary school will ensure it meets its duties under the Schools Admissions Code of Practice by: - 2.1.1.
+Not refusing admission for a child that has named the school in their EHC plan. - 2.1.2.
+Adopting fair practices and arrangements in accordance with the Schools Admission Code for the admission of children without an EHC plan. - 2.1.3.
+Considering applications from parents of children who have SEN but do not have an EHC plan. - 2.1.4.
+Not refusing admission for a child who has SEN but does not have an EHC plan because the school does not feel able to cater for those needs. - 2.1.5.
 Not refusing admission for a child on the grounds that they do not have an EHC plan.

-5. Roles and responsibilities
+3. Roles and responsibilities

-- 5.1.
-The governing body has a responsibility to: - 5.1.1.
-Fully engage parents and / or young people with SEN when drawing up policies that affect them. - 5.1.2.
-Identify, assess and make SEN provision for all children and young people with SEN, whether or not they have an EHC plan. - 5.1.3.
-Use their best endeavours to secure the special educational provision called for by a child or young person's SEN. - 5.1.4.
-Designate an appropriate member of staff (the SEN co-ordinator or SENCO) as having responsibility for co-ordinating provision for pupils with SEN. - 5.1.5.
-Appoint a designated teacher for 'looked after' children where appropriate. - 5.1.6.
-Make reasonable adjustments for pupils with disabilities to help alleviate any substantial disadvantage they experience because of their disability. - 5.1.7.
-Take necessary steps to ensure that pupils with disabilities are not discriminated against, harassed or victimised. - 5.1.8.
-Publish annual information on the school's SEN Policy, setting out the measures and facilities to assist access for pupils with disabilities. - 5.1.9.
-Publish annual information about the arrangements for the admission of pupils with disabilities, the steps taken to prevent
+- 3.1.
+The governing body has a responsibility to: - 3.1.1.
+Fully engage parents and / or young people with SEN when drawing up policies that affect them. - 3.1.2.
+Identify, assess and make SEN provision for all children and young people with SEN, whether or not they have an EHC plan. - 3.1.3.
+Use their best endeavours to secure the special educational provision called for by a child or young person's SEN. - 3.1.4.
+Designate an appropriate member of staff (the SEN co-ordinator or SENCO) as having responsibility for co-ordinating provision for pupils with SEND. - 3.1.5.
+Appoint a designated teacher for 'looked after' children where appropriate. - 3.1.6.
+Make reasonable adjustments for pupils with disabilities to help alleviate any substantial disadvantage they experience because of their disability. - 3.1.7.
+Take necessary steps to ensure that pupils with disabilities are not discriminated against, harassed or victimised. - 3.1.8.
+Publish annual information on the school's SEN Policy, setting out the measures and facilities to assist access for pupils with disabilities. - 3.1.9.
+Publish annual information about the arrangements for the admission of pupils with disabilities, the steps taken to prevent children with

-- children with being treated less favourably than others, the facilities disabilities provided to assist pupils with disabilities, and the school's accessibility plan. - 5.1.10.
-Publish accessibility plans setting how they plan to increase access for pupils with disabilities to the curriculum, the physical environment and to information, reviewable every 3 years. - 5.1.11.Develop complaints procedures which, along with details about appealing to the SEND Tribunal, will be made known to parents and pupils through a single point of access. - 5.1.12.
-Provide suitable, full-time education from the 6th day of a fixed permanent exclusion of a pupil with SEN, in line with their EHC plan.
+- being treated less favourably than others, the facilities disabilities provided to assist pupils with disabilities, and the school's accessibility plan. - 3.1.10.
+Publish accessibility plans setting how they plan to increase access for pupils with disabilities to the curriculum, the physical environment and to information, reviewable every 3 years. - 3.1.11.Develop complaints procedures which, along with details about appealing to the SEND Tribunal, will be made known to parents and pupils through a single point of access. - 3.1.12.Provide suitable, full-time education from the 6th day of a fixed permanent exclusion of a pupil with SEN, in line with their EHC plan.

-5.2.
-The Headteacher has a responsibility to:
+3.2.
+The Head teacher has a responsibility to: